 Review detailed results for the five input indicators:

-Download the London Boroughs Healthy Streets Scorecard (2021) indicator charts
+Download the London Boroughs Healthy Streets Scorecard (2022) indicator charts and summary

 Download LIP3 (third local implementation plan) MTS (Mayor of London’s Transport Strategy) outcomes borough data pack (September 2019)